 The Trans-Hudsonian Orogen is the major geological event that shaped the Churchill Province.
 This orogen is one of the most extensive of the Paleoproteozoic era.
 As early as 1973, Dewey and Burke applied plate tectonics to the Churchill Province and proposed that it be an analogue to the Tibetan Plateau, which is the hinterland of the Himalayan Orogen.
 Structural, metamorphic and geochronological studies of collision zones reveal the relationships between the different cratons and microcontinents that make up Churchill Province.

 Early collision phases are located in distal position relative to the Superior Craton.
 In the Ungava Orogen, this early phase corresponds to the amalgamation of the Sugluk Block (Narsajuaq Lithotectonic Domain) with the Meta-Incognita microcontinent, which was located on Baffin Island around 1865 Ma (Corrigan et al., 2009).
-In the SECP, initiation of the continental collision with the Nain Province is dated between 1.89 and 1.81 Ga in metasedimentary rocks of the Tasiuyak Complex that was incorporated between the North Atlantic Archean Craton and the Falcoz Domain (Godet et al., in preparation).
+In the SECP, initiation of the continental collision with the Nain Province is dated between 1.89 and 1.81 Ga in metasedimentary rocks of the Tasiuyak Complex that was incorporated between the North Atlantic Archean Craton and the Falcoz Domain (Godet et al., 2021).
 The Meta-Incognita microcontinent is potentially linked to the Falcoz Domain (Corrigan et al., 2018).
 Thus both the early phases of continental collision would involve the Meta-Incognita microcontinent and be 15 to 20 million years older in the SECP than in the Ungava Orogen.

 Detailed petrochronological data exist for the SECP and highlight the desynchronization of events to the east compared to those to the west.
 Thus, the central part of the SECP recorded a series of key events between 1840 and 1810 Ma.
 A period of magmatic activity was marked by intrusion of the De Pas Supersuite (1860-1805 Ma).
 At the same time, metamorphic paroxysm is reached in the Falcoz Domain around 1839 Ma (Charette, 2016).
 The formation of garnet circa 1836 Ma in the Baleine Domain is interpreted as indicating the age of the collision between the latter and the George Domain (Godet et al., 2020).
 The timing of syntectonic intrusions in the Rivière George Shear Zone constrains shear activity to a period prior to 1812 Ma (Dunphy and Skulski, 1996; Vanier, 2019).
 This shear zone is conjugate with the Moonbase Shear Zone which together form a ductile shear network accommodating approximately orthogonal shortening that characterizes this tectonic stage in the centre of the SECP (Vanier, 2019).